 Tumbler Wraps (20 oz Skinny)

-The 20 oz skinny tumbler is the bestselling sublimation blank for a reason – it’s giftable, portable, and the seamless wrap design looks stunning.
-Look for templates sized 9.3 × 8.2 in at 300 DPI for a perfect edge-to-edge fit.
+The 20 oz skinny tumbler is one of the most popular sublimation blanks for a reason – it’s giftable, portable, and the seamless wrap design looks stunning.
+Look for templates sized 9.3 × 8.2 in at 300 DPI for a strong edge-to-edge fit.

 T-Shirt & Apparel Designs

-Sublimation on polyester tees delivers vibrant, wash-proof prints that won’t crack or peel.
-Use full-front designs (12 × 16 in, 300 DPI) for the boldest impact, or pocket-area prints for a minimal aesthetic.
-Retro sunsets, boho florals, and funny quote layouts are trending now.
+Sublimation on polyester tees delivers vibrant, wash-resistant prints that won’t crack or peel.
+Use full-front designs (12 × 16 in, 300 DPI) for bold layouts, or smaller pocket-area prints for a cleaner look.
+Retro sunsets, boho florals, and funny quote designs continue to perform well.

 Mug Wraps (11 oz / 15 oz)

-A full-wrap mug sublimation file turns a plain white mug into a personalized gift or a bestselling product.
+A full-wrap mug sublimation file turns a plain white mug into a personalized gift or a strong product listing visual.
 Standard sizing is 9.25 × 3.75 in (11 oz) or 9.25 × 4.5 in (15 oz) at 300 DPI.
 Watercolor florals, monograms, and seasonal motifs sell year-round.

 Sublimation Bundles